How can I tell if cancer is inherited in my family?

 What can be done if my family is at increased risk for cancer?

 Genetic testing is available for several genes associated with cancer.
-These tests may confirm a specific gene change (mutation) as the likely cause of a diagnosed cancer, identify potential risks for other cancers or conditions, be used to check if family members are at an increased susceptibility to cancer, and possibly modify medical management.
+These tests may confirm a specific gene change (mutation) as the likely cause of a diagnosed cancer, identify risk for other cancers or conditions, be used to check if family members are at an increased susceptibility to cancer, and possibly modify how your cancer is treated.
 Genetic testing is specific to an individual and family.
 All results are reviewed with the individual by a member of the Genetic Screening team.

 Can anyone have genetic testing?